yt-dlp/yt-dlp/README.md

                                      stdin), one URL per line.
 Lines starting with '#', ';' or ']' are considered as comments and ignored
-    -P, --paths TYPE:PATH            The paths where the files should be downloaded.
+    -P, --paths TYPES:PATH           The paths where the files should be downloaded.
 Specify the type of file and the path separated by a colon ":".
 All the same types as --output are supported.